NeuralEnsemble/pype9/doc/source/scripting.rst

 Creating Simulations in Python
 ==============================

-Pype9 is loosely organised into sub-packages corresponding to each pipeline (e.g. ``simulate``, ``plot``, etc...).
+The Pype9 package is organised into sub-packages corresponding to the pipelines it (e.g. ``simulate``, ``plot``, etc...).
 The ``simulate`` package contains the sub-packages, ``neuron`` and ``nest``, which provide the simulator-specific calls to their respective backends.

-All classes required to design and run simulations in these packages derive from corresponding classes in the ``base`` package, which defines a consistent :ref:`API` across all backends.
+All classes required to design and run simulations in these packages derive from corresponding classes in the ``base`` package, which defines a consistent :ref:`Public API` across all backends.
 Therefore, code designed to run on with one backend can be switched to another by simply changing the package the simulator-specific classes are imported from (like PyNN_).

 .. note::